Best NAS for Small Business 2026: Synology, UGREEN & UniFi Compared

 Why M.2 Slots Matter:

-The two NVMe slots enable SSD caching, which dramatically speeds up multi-user access to frequently-used files.
+The two NVMe slots enable SSD caching, which noticeably improves multi-user access to frequently-used files.
 If your team runs QuickBooks, databases, or collaborative documents, SSD cache eliminates the lag of spinning drives.

 Where UGREEN Falls Short: